 See the "What if I lose my vaccine card" section if you cannot find your vaccine card.

-What is the deadline for completing the COVID-19 vaccination requirement process?
+What were the deadlines for completing the COVID-19 vaccination requirement process?

 - School of Law faculty and staff - August 13